Public Health and Environmental Studies

 ENPH 641A Water and Wastewater (3 crs)

 Prerequisite: ENPH 110; BIOL 111 or BIOL 151; and CHEM 104 or CHEM 109 or CHEM 115 or consent of instructor.
-Limited to students accepted into the Master of Public Health Accelerated Plan.
+ENPH 641A is available only to students in the Master of Public Health (MPH) Accelerated Program.

 Investigative procedures, sampling techniques, analysis and treatment of water and wastewater.
 Emphasis on water pollution, aquatic nuisances, drinking water quality, on-site waste disposal, municipal and industrial wastewater treatment, private wells, and groundwater contamination.